PostgreSQL

 3. Install PostgreSQL Driver

-When switching from MongoDB to PostgreSQL, you need to adjust your database management scripts in package.json
+When switching from MongoDB to PostgreSQL, you need to adjust your database management scripts in package.json.
+The core change is shifting from db:push to db:migrate for schema changes.

 Recommended Scripts for PostgreSQL: